mohammedzamakhan/toddmotto.github.io/_posts/2016-06-03-lifecycle-hooks.md

 };
 {% endhighlight %}

 Okay, bear with me, we're in the final phase.
 This is where things get... interesting.
-Instead of just passig back `this.user` into the function, we're going to fake an `$event` Object, which complies with how Angular 2 does this (using `EventEmitter`), and also provides global consistency between your templates to fetch data back through the `$ctrl.updateUser($event);` call we delegate down into the child component.
+Instead of just passing back `this.user` into the function, we're going to fake an `$event` Object, which complies with how Angular (v2+) does this (using `EventEmitter`), and also provides global consistency between your templates to fetch data back through the `$ctrl.updateUser($event);` call we delegate down into the child component.
 The `$event` argument is a real thing in Angular, you can use it with ng-submit and so on.
 If you remember this function:

 {% highlight javascript %}
 this.updateUser = function (event) {